theogpt/theogpt.github.io/lives-of-alcyone/index.md

 "My little niece was so strongly attracted to the boy who led her into the garden, and it makes her sad not to see him again; cannot this be arranged?
 May they not play sometimes as they did on that occasion?"

-The young man answered:"
+The young man answered:

-Tell her that just as she loves that boy, so does he love her, and desires earnestly to see her; yet it is better that they should not meet, for they are of different worlds, and it is not meant that these worlds should intermingle too freely.
+"Tell her that just as she loves that boy, so does he love her, and desires earnestly to see her; yet it is better that they should not meet, for they are of different worlds, and it is not meant that these worlds should intermingle too freely.
 If she came to us she would be lost to you; and she has work to do in your world.
 Believe me, things are best as they are.
 The boy will continue to love her and watch over her unseen.
 See I will call him."

 In a moment a handsome boy stood beside him.
 Naga held out his arms to him, and he came forward and gravely allowed him to embrace him; his look was full of longing, but he spoke no word.